 From ancient cities hidden among the Andean peaks to the lost tribes of its northern jungles, Peru keeps its secrets closely guarded.
 However, with private guided tours, a spread of included activities and a luxury cruise into the depths of the Amazon, this is your chance to uncover them all.
 Start with the inimitable Sacred Valley whose rolling verdure hosts everything from Incan citadels to rural villages before a scenic train ride brings you to Machu Picchu – a true highlight of world travel.
 Peru’s cities, too, hold allures, each displaying competing influences that vie for your attention.
 Lima’s colonial charm stands alongside indigenous temples while Cusco’s Spanish plazas look out over ancient Incan ruins.
 You’ll end with an all-inclusive boutique cruise where jungle hikes, community visits and island stops will introduce you to the natural beauty and rich wildlife of the Amazon.

-A private chauffeur transfer and premium-lounge access will preface your day flight to Lima.
+Premium-lounge access will preface your day flight to Lima.
 On arrival, you’ll be transferred by private car to your accommodation in the upmarket neighbourhood of Miraflores.
 Take time to relax and enjoy the infinity-pool views over the Pacific before retiring to the marble luxuries of your suite.

 Sprawled across a long coastline of towering cliffs, Lima’s uniquely diverse history has given rise to everything from colonial churches to pre-Columbian temples.
 You’ll explore it all on a private guided tour, centring around the Plaza Mayor – home to the grandly neoclassic Government Palace, the Baroque Cathedral of Lima and the colonial City hall.
 It’s a true bricolage of competing architectural styles.

 El Valle Sagrado is a mountain-lined flash of greenery beneath the Andean peaks.
 Its stunning geography is peppered with traditional villages and archaeological sites that evidence the Inca’s lost civilisation.
-You’ll visit its highlights on a private tour, taking in Pisac – a market town studded with narrow streets and winding canals – and Ollantaytambo, an Incan military stronghold whose stepped farmlands cascade down whole hillsides in dramatic tiers.
-Then, return to the luxuries of your hotel, with its stunning riverside location, gourmet dining and indulgent spa.
+You’ll visit its highlights on a private tour, taking in Moray, with its enormous circular terraces, and Miras with its famous salt pans, the produce of which is used by some of the world's finest chefs.